 What’s the most likely thing that will happen?

 Whilst I’d prefer X, Y, Z; where is it written that it must be so?

-Initially Cognitive Challenging focuses on automatic thoughts, but then seeks to move to challenging underlying core beliefs, and meta cognitive processes.
+Initially, Cognitive Challenging focuses on automatic thoughts but then seeks to move to challenge underlying core beliefs and metacognitive processes.

 CBT utilises gradual exposure to feared situations, with relaxation and cognitive challenging simultaneously, for long enough for the level of anxiety/tension to habituate.
 Just as traffic noise, for example, fades into the background after a while, so too can our level of tension with Exposure Therapy where clinically indicated.

 Behavioural Disputing is when CBT moves from “talking the talk” to “walking the walk” and is generally worked through once the foundation skills of CBT are established.
 Group programs on Communication training may be an appropriate treatment towards Behavioural Disputing.

 Telehealth for all Australians and Bulk-Billing for rural and remote Australians,